 Fast forward to today, Covid-19 has accelerated digital transformation across South East Asia and introduced years' worth of digital transformation in the span of a few months.
 Organizations have been given the pandemic-push towards modernizing their human capital management processes through digitization to keep up with disruptions from the crisis.

 Adopting HR technology can be a positive force for creating a better future in the world of work.
-In this blog, we will discuss the variety of HR challenges across a diverse South East Asia and the steps that can be taken to overcome them.
+In this blog, we will discuss the variety of HR challenges in South East Asia and the steps that can be taken to overcome them.

 Overcoming HR challenges in Indonesia

-In the HR landscape of Indonesia, the challenges faced by HR leaders aren’t very different than other parts of the world.
+In the HR landscape of Indonesia, the HR challenges in Indonesia faced by HR leaders aren’t very different than other parts of the world.
 However, due to the slower penetration of technology, the pain points have only intensified.
-Some of the major challenges are the lack of effective technology, the emotional fatigue of working from home, the lack of resources to track productivity and motivation, and getting people to actually adopt and use technology.
+Some of the major HR challenges in South East Asia are the lack of effective technology, the emotional fatigue of working from home, the lack of resources to track productivity and motivation, and getting people to actually adopt and use technology.

 Micro, small and medium-sized enterprises provides for 97% of the country’s employment.
 Indonesia has a large workforce population with a total median age of 28.6 years.
 The effects of Covid-19 has led to a fundamental shift in the way organizations operate, consequently urging employers to focus on workforce restructuring (45%) and active resklling (41%) (Mercer).
 All this, to make their young and abundant workforce future ready.